alter5/citygo-frontend-angular/README.md

   <img src="https://github.com/alter5/citygo-frontend-angular/assets/36527069/c00e7d6e-892d-41f5-b5b8-f3e35f64d97f" alt="Site responsiveness" width="738">
 </p>

-Finally, click "Start Trip" to begin navigating the itinerary on your mobile device.
+Finally, by clicking "Start Trip" you can begin navigating the itinerary on your mobile device.
 * The button uses a Google Maps "deep link" containing the trip itinerary.
 When clicked on, it opens the Google Maps app on your device.

 <p align="center">